 - Demonstrating a commitment to continue one’s own intercultural competence development and to improving mentoring skills

-- Becoming more knowledgeable about Augsburg College
+- Becoming more knowledgeable about Augsburg University

 - Introducing mentees to resources on campus that will support their needs by following the task checklist upon the first 1:1 meeting on campus.

 - Engaging in frequent reflection about assistance outcomes with one’s mentees.

 What else should applicants know about being an International Mentor?

 - There are currently 15 positions available for new mentors in each academic year

 - A mentor can expect to participate in 2-3 times of mandatory trainings and group gatherings per semester and devote ongoing efforts to attend to the paired mentees’ cultural and academic transitional needs.
 This commitment will at times require availability and can be long and involved at some point

 - You must maintain the highest standards of ethical behavior and professionalism regarding this work

 - Applicants should be positive, enthusiastic, supportive, and capable of learning about and engaging difference on many levels